 Bring all documents you think might be important

 For me, having access to my assistive technology devices, receiving digital copies of assignments, and preferential seating were the most important accommodations.
 I made sure those were the first I mentioned to Disability Services.
 Other accommodations in my file include time and a half on tests, extended time on assignments when requested, copies of notes, using a word processor for written assignments, large print on handouts, and the ability to attend class remotely if needed.
 Once I was on campus and worked with Disability Services, I added additional accommodations, such as noting that I would be using a blindness cane, which came after a professor seemed very confused that I was signed up for a graphic design class and holding a blindness cane.
 For ideas on what accommodations to request, reference my post on government resources for assistive technology and disability here.

 Ask if your school has a disability testing center

 My school has a multiroom lab where students are able to take their tests in a quiet environment with their assistive technologies.
 I had to fill out a separate form for these accommodations.
-I receive time and a half on tests, a laptop with ZoomText and JAWS, use of my E-Bot Pro, reduced light, and use of a word processor as well as a calculator app on my phone.
+I receive time and a half on tests, a laptop with ZoomText and JAWS, use of a video magnifier or CCTV, reduced light, and use of a word processor as well as a calculator app on my phone.
 An accommodation made available to everyone is the use of earplugs during tests as well as a white noise machine to help drown out background noise.
 This testing center is invaluable to students with a range of disabilities, not just sensory ones.
 Read more about the disability testing center here.

 Ask about other services for students registered with Disability Services

 My school offers a writing center for students with disabilities who need extra help.
 I have not needed it, but students who struggle with writing have greatly benefited from these services.
 There are also individual student groups for students with disabilities that I highly recommend checking out, as a sense of community for students with disabilities is highly beneficial.
 Read about why I enjoy having friends with my same medical conditions here.

 Request special housing, if needed

 The sooner you request this, the better!
 Housing arrangements tend to fill up quickly.
 My freshman year, I lived in a single room that was adjacent to the resident advisor’s room so I could reach her quickly if there was a problem.
 This year, I live in a handicapped accessible apartment (on campus) with my own bedroom and I am able to navigate easily around the apartment, as well as being able to get to my classes and, most importantly, the dining hall.
 In order to get special housing, my primary care doctor had to fill out a form to certify my disability, which was in addition to the form to certify me for Disability Services.
 This is not listed as an accommodation on my faculty contact sheet, only Disability Services can see this information.
 Read more about disability housing here.

 Get a referral to the assistive technology specialist or department

 At my school the Assistive Technology department is different than Disability Services, though it still requires a disability services file.
 By receiving a referral, you can access services such as enlarged textbooks, assistive technologies, computer labs with built in accessibility software, and more.
 This is the most important department for me because while Disability Services can identify a problem, Assistive Technology solves it.
 Read more about staff members to talk to before college starts here,

-Make sure your file is ready for the first day of classes
+Make sure your Disability Services file is ready for the first day of classes

 Get copies of your accommodations sheet (which Disability Services will provide) as soon as possible to pass out to professors, and know how to explain the accommodations as well (post on that here).
 Be sure all your testing accommodations are set before the first exam.
 Don’t wait until you fail to set yourself up with the tools you need to succeed.